Condensation Occurs When Ice Turns Into Water Vapor

 Trends and Latest Developments in Condensation Research

 Another area of active research is dropwise condensation.
 Normally, when water vapor condenses on a surface, it forms a thin film of water.
-However, on certain treated surfaces, the water vapor condenses into individual droplets.
+Even so, on certain treated surfaces, the water vapor condenses into individual droplets.
 This dropwise condensation is much more efficient at transferring heat than film condensation, making it potentially useful in improving the efficiency of power plants and other industrial processes.

 Tips and Expert Advice About Condensation